Gilli (film): Soundtrack

-The music is scored by noted Tamil film composer and son of Ilaiyaraaja, Yuvan Shankar Raja, who had composed the music for the original version as well, for which he was awarded the Tamil Filmfare Award for Best Music 2004.
+The music is scored by Yuvan Shankar Raja, who had composed the music for the original version as well.
 The soundtrack was released on 8 June 2009 and features 7 tracks, which are retained from the original version.
 However, the song "January Madham" was not featured in the soundtrack and the "Theme music" was not the same as in the Tamil soundtrack.
 The lyrics were written by Ram Narayan and Shyam.

 Reception

 Critical response

-R G Vijayasarathy of Rediff.com scored the film at 2.5 out of 5 stars and says "Gururaj shows promise in his first film and fits in the role.
+R. G. Vijayasarathy of Rediff.com scored the film at 2.5 out of 5 stars and says "Gururaj shows promise in his first film and fits in the role.
 Rakul Preethi Singh looks static in many important sequences and has the same expressions.
 Gururaj's younger brother Yethiraj is impressive, though.
 But it is Sreenivasa Murthy who scores well in the father's role.
 Yuvan Shankar Raja's entire music composition has been lifted from the original.
 S.Krishna's camera work is top class".
 A critic from Bangalore Mirror wrote "Gururaj makes a decent debut.
 But it has to be seen if he can manage the versatility of roles that actors are expected to.
 With a story like this for debut, there is clear and present danger that he may be confined to such roles.
 The second half of the film seems a little preachy with long monologues and a tediously protracted climax.
 The film also seems to suffer from lack of preparation.
 It is still worth a watch".
 A critic from Sify.com wrote "Gururaj is apt for the role and he excels in most of the scenes while Rakul Preeth Singh looks very beautiful.
 Veteran Srinivasamurthy as a caring father scores over all.
 Yuvan Shanker Raja original songs are good.
 S Krishna camera work supports the mood of the film".